Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: Crowned hyperbolic surfaces

 A {\em hyperbolic crown} with $c_k$ spikes is a complete, finite-area hyperbolic surface with geodesic boundary that is homeomorphic to an annulus with $c_k$ points removed from one boundary component.
 In the hyperbolic metric, the circular boundary component corresponds to a closed geodesic and each interval of the other boundary becomes a bi-infinite geodesic running between ideal vertices; compare Figure \ref{fig:truncation}.

 In general, a {\em hyperbolic surface with crowned boundary} is a complete, finite-area hyperbolic surface with totally geodesic boundary; the boundary components are either compact or hyperbolic crowns.
-We record the topological type of a crowned surface of genus $g$ with $b$ closed boundary components and $k$ crowns with $c_1, \ldots, c_k$ many spikes as $\cutsurf_{g,b}^{\crowns}$, where $\crowns = \{c_1, \ldots, c_k\}$.

-\begin{remark} Ideal polygons may be considered as crowned surfaces of genus 0 with a single (crowned) boundary component.
+We record the topological type of a crowned surface of genus $g$ with $b$ closed boundary components and $k$ crowns with $c_1, \ldots, c_k$ many spikes as $\cutsurf_{g,b}^{\crowns}$, where $\crowns = \{c_1, \ldots, c_k\}$. \begin{remark} Ideal polygons may be considered as crowned surfaces of genus 0 with a single (crowned) boundary component.
 All of the results in this section hold for both crowned surfaces with nontrivial topology as well as for ideal polygons, but their proofs are slightly different.
 Our citations of \cite{Gupta_wild} are all for the case when $\cutsurf$ is not an ideal polygon; for the corresponding statements for ideal polygons, see \cite[Section 3.3]{Gupta_wild} or \cite{HTTW}. \end{remark}

 Every crowned surface $Y$ with non-cyclic (and non-trivial) fundamental group contains a ``convex core'' obtained by cutting off its crowns along a geodesic multicurve \cite[Lemma 4.4]{CB}.
 When $Y$ has type $\cutsurf_{g,b}^{\crowns}$, this core is a subsurface of genus $g$ with $b+k$ closed boundary components.
-Since each crown with $c_i$ spikes may be decomposed into $c_i$ ideal hyperbolic triangles, we have the following expression for the area:
+Since each crown with $c_i$ spikes may be decomposed into $c_i$ ideal hyperbolic triangles by introducing leaves wrapping around the totally geodesic boundary component, we have the following expression for the area:

 Note that one can triangulate an ideal polygon of $c$ sides into $(c-2)$ ideal triangles, and so the above formula also holds for ideal polygons.

 \para{The metric residue} While crown ends (and ideal polygons) do not have well-defined boundary lengths, one can define a natural generalization when there are an even number of spikes.
 This turns out to be a fundamental invariant that controls when crowns can be glued together along a lamination (Lemma \ref{lem:aXBase}).